Why build a school when you can build an ecosystem?

 Thermal Mass

-Thermal mass, both in walls and floors, will be strategically located according to solar access and wind flows to absorb heat and act as “heat sinks”.
-This is in order to stop the heat exchange between the interior and exterior of the building, reducing the load on the air handling unit, thus reducing overall energy consumption.
+Strategically located in walls and floors based on solar access and wind flows, thermal mass absorbs heat and acts as “heat sinks” to reduce heat exchange between the interior and exterior, lowering the load on the air handling unit and overall energy consumption.

 Landscaping